Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

-For simplicity, we used $k=n$ for Algorithm \ref{alg:Random-Window-Sequence}, i.e., the sliding window size of the adversary is the same as that used by the target classifier.
+We used $k=n$ for Algorithm \ref{alg:Random-Window-Sequence}, i.e., the non overlapping sliding window size of the adversary is the same as that used by the target classifier.
 However, even if this is not the case, the attack effectiveness is not significantly degraded.
 If $n<k$, the adversary can only modify a subset of the API calls affecting the target classifier, and this subset might not be diverse enough to affect the classification as desired, thereby reducing the attack effectiveness.
-If $n>k$, the adversary would keep trying to modify different API calls' positions in Algorithm \ref{alg:Random-Window-Sequence}, until he/she modifies the ones impacting the target classifier as well, thereby increasing the attack overhead without affecting the attack effectiveness.
+If $n>k$, the adversaries would keep trying to modify different API calls' positions in Algorithm \ref{alg:Random-Window-Sequence}, until they modify the ones impacting the target classifier as well, thereby increasing the attack overhead without affecting the attack effectiveness.
 For instance, when $n=100,\,k=140$, there is an average decrease in attack effectiveness from 87.96\% to 87.94\% for an LSTM classifier.
+Other classifiers have similar behavior, which is not shown due to space limits.
 The closer $n$ and $k$ are, the better the attack performance.

-We used $D'=D-\{ExitWindowsEx(),NtTerminateProcess()\}$, so $D'$ does not contain any API type that might harm the code's functionality.
-From the 314 API calls monitored by Cuckoo Sandbox, only two API types were omitted: \emph{ExitWindowsEx}() and \emph{NtTerminateProcess}().
+We used the adversarial vocabulary:\\ $D'=D-\{ExitWindowsEx(),NtTerminateProcess()\}$, where $D$ is all of the API call types recorded by the malware classifier, so $D'$ does not contain any API type that might harm the code's functionality.

 \paragraph{Score-Based Attack Performance}